THE ROOT OF THE PROBLEM

 - Automates optimization of protection and performance processes.

 The Invention: The fusion of a configurable – nano – Intelligence Module with data… empowers data at rest, in transit and under process.
 The Sertainty solution transforms data from a liability to an asset.
-Our Vision is to establish a new standard toward protection of our nation’s intellectual property and without compromises, the privacy of our citizens.
+Our Vision is to establish a new standard toward the protection of our nation’s intellectual property and without compromises, the privacy of our citizens.

 Data:empowered satisfies needs NOT met.
 It fills a void.
 The value of Sertainty isn’t about fixing things broken – IT’S A BREAKTHROUGH.
 It changes the rules of the game.
 Re-defines trade-offs.
 Re-sets the cyber-domain.
 It shifts anomaly detection to anomaly prevention.
 Perhaps, even, render moot the “zero-day?”